OpenLMIS/openlmis-ref-distro/docs/source/conventions/performanceTips.rst

 - Build RESTful resource representations that are shallow:  that is don't load more than just the single entity being asked for.
 - `No FETCH JOINS`_
-- Don't use eager loads unless it's really safe to do so, they might seem to solve the above problem, but they can go awry quickly.
+- Don't use eager fetching unless it's really safe to do so, they might seem to solve the above problem, but they can go awry quickly.
 Just use lazy loading.
 - During development you can set `environment variables to show what SQL`_ is actually being run by Hibernate.